JBCN International School

-The JBCN International School is a private, co-educational day school, with its branches at Borivali, Oshiwara, Chembur, and Parel in Mumbai, India.
+The JBCN International School is a private, co-educational day school, with its branches at Borivali, Parel, Oshiwara, Chembur, and Mulund in Mumbai, India.
 The school is affiliated with the International Baccalaureate (IB), Cambridge Assessment International Education (CAIE) and Council for the Indian School Certificate Examinations (CISCE).

 The Borivali branch of JBCN International School was recognized in Fortune India's Future 50 Schools Shaping Success and also listed amongst the Top schools in Mumbai city (North zone) in an annual survey published by Hindustan Times C fore Survey 2018.

 History

 The JBCN International School was founded by Pinky Dalal, who established her first preschool, Children's Nook in 1984.
-It is being managed and run by JBCN Education Group, which promotes three international K-12 schools, 3 preschools and a teacher training initiative called Nation of Learning Excellence (NLE).
+It is being managed and run by JBCN Education Group, which promotes three international K–2 schools, 3 preschools and a teacher training initiative called Nation of Learning Excellence (NLE).
 Its first campus in Borivali became operational in 2009.